 Keep Your Website Running Like a Well-Oiled Machine

 Like a fine-tuned car, a website needs to be maintained and tuned to run optimally and avoid hiccups.
 Although this may not seem that important, a lot of the things you do to keep a website running actually impact your visitors as well.
-Imagine if your ecommerce store was down for an hour?
+Think of it this way: what would you do if your eCommerce store was down for an hour?

 Some examples of good website maintenance include:

-- Ensuring your software is up to date (in the case of WordPress – updating plugins, themes and WordPress itself)
+- Ensuring your software is up to date (in the case of WordPress, this means updating plugins, themes and WordPress itself)

-- Keeping your website running fast, so you don’t lose customers before they even arrive
+- Keeping your website running fast with a CDN, so you don’t lose customers before they even arrive

-- Adding security to keep the hackers out, and your website up and running
+- Adding site security to keep the hackers out, and your website up and running

 Make the Most Important Things Easy to Find